 Alternate interior angles are the angles formed when a transversal intersects two coplanar lines.
-They lie on the inner side of the parallel lines but the opposite sides of the transversal.
+They lie on the inner side of the parallel lines but on the opposite sides of the transversal.
 The transversal crosses through the two lines which are Coplanar at separate points.
 These angles represent whether the two given lines are parallel to each other or not.
 If these angles are equal to each other then the lines crossed by the transversal are parallel.
+In this article, we will discuss what are alternate interior angles, the theorem statements and proofs based on the alternate interior angles, what is a co-interior angle, and many solved examples.

 Alternate Interior Angles Definition